vishvAsa/kalpAntaram/dharmaH/nibandhaH/vishvAsaH/visheSha-dharmaH/clan/theory/v4_shUdra/articles/satya-sharmA/purANa-paThanAdhikAra.md

 Although Vedavyāsa's verse is generally used with regards to the dissemination of knowledge of Itihāsas and Purāṇas, Dīkṣita extends it to other Śāstras.

+There are many such scholars who do not consider such prohibitive statements for a blanket application.
+Do note that non-Śāstrīya or Laukika methods were already open to all.
+This is for those persons who may have feared incurring pāpa due to the aforesaid reason.

 ## शङ्करः